seancribbs/rubyconf-webmachine/webmachine/01_http.md

 * Is the response cacheable?
 * Did the resource move?

-!SLIDE bullets
+!SLIDE

-# Hard HTTP Questions

-* Can your middleware answer those questions?
+# Does your framework help you answer those questions?
-* Your "app"?
-* Where does that logic live?

 !SLIDE